 rate-exceeded– triggered traces are limited to a rate of roughly one every ten seconds.
 This status indicates the request has exceeded the limit and will not be traced.

-not-requested– indicates that the agent did not recognize a
+not-requested– indicates that the library did not recognize a

 trigger-traceoption in the trace options request header.
 In this case the request will go through regular sampling and either be selected for tracing or not.

-settings-not-available– the agent needs to fetch settings from the AppOptics server (the collector) periodically; if it isn’t able to, requests will not be traced.
-If you see this message consistently, please check that the agent is using a valid service key and can connect properly.
+settings-not-available– the library needs to fetch settings from the SolarWinds APM collector periodically; if it isn’t able to, requests will not be traced.
+If you see this message consistently, please check that the library is using a valid service key and can connect properly.

 tracing-disabled– tracing can be disabled on the service (.NET example) or for the requested transaction (Java example).
 Trigger trace does not override this configuration setting, so the request will still not be traced nor get metrics reported.

-trigger-traceoption can be disabled via configuration, you can find detais via the agent-specific links below.
+trigger-traceoption can be disabled via configuration, you can find details via the library-specific links below.
 In this case the request will not be traced.

-Only one trigger trace status will be set in the response, the most likely are:
+Only one trigger trace status will be set in the response, the most likely statuses are:

-A comma-separated list of any unknown option or leftover data from parsing the trace options request header, which are ignored by the agents.
+A comma-separated list of any unknown option or leftover data from parsing the trace options request header, which are ignored by the libraries.
 Example:

 x-trace-options-response: ignored=a-key,CUSTOM-KEY,bad data

-We'll use cURL again in this example, but you can try things out with any HTTP client or browser plugin that allows setting and reading the request and response headers.
-This time we'll send a trigger trace request and also set a custom KV on the resulting trace:
+You can send an example request with a trigger trace request using cURL or with an HTTP client or browser plugin that allows you to set and read request and response headers.
+The following example uses cURL to send a trigger trace request and set a custom key-value pair on the resulting trace.

 The response headers tell us that all of the trace options were processed (nothing was

 ignored) and that a trace was triggered.
-As described in the FAQ on sampling, the
+The

 X-Trace response header ending in

-So to view the triggered trace, simply copy the
+To view the triggered trace, copy the Trace ID portion of the

-Trigger trace is enabled by default, note that in most agents it is only supported for auto-instrumented application/HTTP servers and excludes gRPC.
-See the links below for agent-specifc configuration and other details:
+Trigger trace is enabled by default.
+In most libraries it is only supported for auto-instrumented applications or HTTP servers and excludes gRPC.
+See the following topics for library-specific configuration and other details:

 The scripts are not supported under any SolarWinds support program or service.
 The scripts are provided AS IS without warranty of any kind.
 SolarWinds further disclaims all warranties including, without limitation, any implied warranties of merchantability or of fitness for a particular purpose.
 The risk arising out of the use or performance of the scripts and documentation stays with you.
 In no event shall SolarWinds or anyone else involved in the creation, production, or delivery of the scripts be liable for any damages whatsoever (including, without limitation, damages for loss of business profits, business interruption, loss of business information, or other pecuniary loss) arising out of the use of or inability to use the scripts or documentation.